nates321/rcos-status-updates/spring_2019/week_01.md

 ## Anything Blocking?

 having a group member drop the class is a very big blocker, but they may not actually drop.
-We're figuring it all out
+We're figuring it all out.
+If they do drop (which the most likely will), it willl be a tough time since our 3rd group member is very new to web development

 ## Notes